metrorailings/OwlBlog/content/posts/2022-week-8-insights.md

 Cornell Armstrong showing up big in single coverage, albeit against a depth defensive back.

 PJ Walker really likes his sideline throws.

+***

+## Bengals @ Browns

+Jacoby Brissett is average at best.
+Foolish decisions, bad throws, etc. But he does have some innate toughness to him.